| | Because in our 12 months in government we set an

 any honest attempts by others to help develop these resources for the

+benefit of the ordinary Fijians.
 Unless this distrust is overcome and the Fijian people

 begin to utilise the full potential of what they own, the picture